The PhD Program

 There is considerable strength in the history of architecture, as befits a university with the foremost architectural library in the country.
 The Department is also proud of its strengths in art outside of Europe and offers degrees in pre-Columbian art and archaeology, American art, and in the arts of China, Japan, India and sub-Saharan Africa.
 In addition, courses are regularly taught in Native American art.

 About fifteen students are accepted each year for the PhD program.
-Most students receive full funding, including tuition and stipend.
+All admitted students receive full funding, including tuition and stipend.
 Standard fellowships are for five years, and involve teaching or other types of department service during at least three of the five years.
 Students are very often successful in obtaining further support from competitive fellowships offered by Columbia, as well as from the various national fellowship competitions.
+In addition, the Graduate School of Arts and Sciences makes summer stipend support available for up to five years to students who maintain good academic standing.

 Students intending to study for the doctoral degree should apply directly to the PhD program.
 (The MA and MPhil degrees are awarded en route.)
 However, there are also several independent MA programs of approximately two or one and a half years duration.